Career, Salary and Education Information

 How to Become One: Opticians typically have a high school diploma or equivalent and some form of on-the-job training.
 Some opticians enter the occupation with an associate’s degree or a certificate from a community college or technical school.
 About half of the states require opticians to be licensed.

-Job Outlook: Employment of opticians is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-An aging population and increasing rates of chronic disease are expected to lead to greater demand for corrective eyewear.
+Job Outlook: Employment of opticians is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.

 Related Careers: Compare the job duties, education, job growth, and pay of opticians with similar occupations.